Pratikshathorat96/EDA-1-Poject-On-Global-Terrorism/README.md

 The columns ransom,ransompaid contain the randsome amount demand(if any) and how much the authorith have paid(if any).

 We as a team believe that meaningful dialogues,inclusive state policies,addressing problems at the root cause can protect us all from the cowardly and ghastly practice of terror mongering called TERRORISM.
 We as future data scientists and analysts have tried to understand the underlying causes and impacts of these unhumanly acts

+# Conclusion

+1. Attacks has increased but number of people killed manier times as attack happened.
+2. Iraq has the most attacks.
+3. The Middle East and North Africa Regions has most taregeted.
+4. Maximum number of attacks are from Bombing/Explosions.
+5. There are maximum number of attacks in Private citizens and Property.
+6. Taliban and ISIL has a most active organisation.
+7. It is evident form the trend analysis that since 1971 there has been significant increase in terror attacks globally.
+Terrorist Groups like ISIL, taliban, Al-Shabaab , BOko Haram, NPA, assassination, etc. However, in recent times there has been slight decrease in terrorist attacks.
+8. We need to undeerstand that every human live is precious and we should take all efforts to curb terrorism and sponsors of terrorism.
+Development of both socio econimic and educational are the only permanent solution to this problem.
+9. We should make common people aware about the terrorism.

+# Solution to Business Objective

+1. The Middle East and North Africa regions are the most targeted so the Govt. of that region should increase their defence and investigation departments and also should ban bombing/explosion raw material.
+2. Iraq country is the most targeted so the Govt. of that country should increase their defence and investigation departments and also should ban bombing/explosion raw material.
+3. Make people aware about terrorism.
+4. Anti terrorism organizations and defence department should keep an eye on Taliban and ISIL which are most active organisations.
+5. World should make a strong law act and actions against the Terrorism,